Q. How big is Land Between the Lakes

 Q. Where can I camp?
 Do I need reservations?
 What is the cost?

 A. Camping is available at campgrounds and camping areas.
 Reservations can be made for large family campgrounds, but camping is available on a first-come, first-served basis also.
 (See the Rates and Hours brochure to get various rates.)
-Backcountry camping is also available with information below.
+Basic and dispersed camping is also available with information below.

 Q. Do you have cabins available?

 A. Camping cabins are available at Piney Campground in the TN portion and Wranglers Campground in the KY portion of Land Between the Lakes.
 (See Rates and Hours brochure for a description of cabin contents.)

 Q. Where can I camp?
 Who needs a permit?